akshaaatt/Resume-Generator/README.md

 - [Testing Library](https://testing-library.com/)
 - [Vercel](https://vercel.com/)

-### It's FAST

-Your static generated site will load extremely quickly wherever you decide to deploy it, but it's built to deploy to Vercel with just one or two clicks.
-The screenshot here is from the very first Lighthouse test I ran on my own production deploy, using emulated mobile with "Slow 4G Throttling".

 ## How To Use This Project

 The project requires only a few steps to set up your custom config, add content to the internal CMS, and deploy to Vercel!